 We discuss each method in detail below.

 Typically, checking your 401(k) balance online requires nothing more than navigating your browser to your 401(k) provider’s site and providing your login credentials.
-Even if you haven’t contributed much or at all to the account, it’s still worth taking a few minutes to explore your retirement plan’s performance, allocation, and fees to make sure you’re fully optimizing your savings.
+Even if you haven’t contributed much or at all to your retirement savings account, it’s still worth taking a few minutes to explore your retirement portfolio’s performance, allocation, and fees to make sure you’re fully optimizing your savings.
 It can also be helpful to work with a qualified financial advisor to get professional guidance once you’ve located your old plans.

 This is an archaic way of checking your 401(k) balance, but it’s still possible to check it by phone.
 You can usually find contact information, including a phone number, on your 401(k) provider’s website.